alabut/alabut.github.io/writing/designsprint7.md

 A well-documented process is fantastic for those early in the skill acquisition phase of their career.
 When I was starting out, I was dogmatic about following Jakob Nielsen's advice, to the point that my best man at my wedding gave a usability-themed speech!
 I saved up every penny of the education budget at my first job to attend the workshops by Adaptive Path, the pioneering agency.
 Their all-star founders shaped the nascent UX field and gave clear guidelines for rookies like me.

 In addition to being accessible to new designers and non-designers alike, a clearly defined and regimented format is a natural fit for larger organizations that prioritize steady dependable results over the fits and starts of smaller startups.
 You know the kind of places I'm talking about - the ones that use corporate buzzwords like "innovation" without a hint of irony.

-It's no wonder the blog posts and books have expanded into workshops, conferences and even certification courses for facilitators.
+Given the hunger in the corporate world for the latest trendy process, it's no wonder the initial blog posts and books for starry-eyed newbies have expanded into a small constellation of workshops, conferences and even certification courses for facilitators of design sprints, just like countless business fads before it that went supernova and then experienced graviational collapse down to a background radiation level of influence.
+I'm sure there's still a handful of gasbags somewhere that brag about being scrum masters, right?

 (Something something about agencies and freelancers...?
 Get feedback from Pauly Ting?)
 SOMETHING ABOUT HOW RULES ARE ALSO USEFUL FOR AGENCIES OR FREELANCERS BECAUSE CLIENTS LIKE A CLEAR PROCESS FOR HOW A PROJECT WILL GO.
 IT HELPS TO SET EXPECTATIONS AND ALSO SET A RHYTHM FOR A SHORT TERM WORKFLOW.